This The Sports Gene summary looks at a fascinating book about how our genetics and environment impact our sporting ability or lack of it.

 Despite this, Epstein’s premise in the book is that hard work may not make all the difference.
-If someone is genetically predisposed in an event, you’re fighting an uphill battle.
+If someone is genetically predisposed to be good at a sport, you’re fighting an uphill battle.

 If you want to learn more about how genetics can impact our sporting ability or lack of, The Sports Gene is a book you have to read!